Andrew Cuomo: Sexual harassment allegations and resignation

 A fourth woman, Ana Liss, came forward on March 6 and alleged Cuomo touched her inappropriately on her lower back and kissed her hand.
 That same day, Karen Hinton, a former consultant of Cuomo when he was leading the U.S. Department of Housing and Urban Development, alleged that in 2000 he had asked personal questions and inappropriately hugged her in his hotel room.

 On March 1, 2021, Cuomo's senior counsel and special adviser Beth Garvey instructed New York attorney general Letitia James to proceed with an independent investigation of Cuomo.
 On March 8, James hired attorneys from two law firms (firstly Cleary Gottlieb Steen & Hamilton, and secondly Vladeck, Raskin & Clark) to conduct an independent investigation of Cuomo.

 On March 9, a sixth woman alleged that Cuomo inappropriately touched her at the governor's mansion.
 On April 7, the unnamed aide said that after she had been summoned to governor's mansion in November 2020, Cuomo allegedly rose from his desk and began groping her.
 After the aide told him it would get him in trouble, Cuomo then shut the door and said "I don't care."
-He then returned and groped one of her breasts under her bra by reaching under her blouse.
+He then returned and groped one of her breasts over her bra by reaching under her blouse.
 A month later she claimed that Cuomo told her to cover-up what had occurred.
 On August 8, she revealed her identity: Brittany Commisso.

 On March 11, 2021, the New York Assembly approved a separate impeachment investigation into the sexual misconduct allegations made against Cuomo.

 On March 12, Kaitlin (last name unreported), who formerly worked for the governor's office, alleged that Cuomo had made her feel uncomfortable in various situations, with his comments, questions, requests, and invasions of her personal space.
 She did not allege inappropriate touching or explicit sexual propositions.
 Also on March 12, journalist Jessica Bakeman alleged that Cuomo had sexually harassed her by touching her and making inappropriate comments.
 She wrote: "I never thought the governor wanted to have sex with me.
 It wasn't about sex.
 It was about power.
 He wanted me to know that I was powerless".

 On March 18, another journalist, Valerie Bauman, came forward.
 She said that Cuomo had made her feel uncomfortable, describing him staring at her, entering her personal space, offering her a job, and asking personal questions.
 Bauman also stated that Cuomo "never touched [her] inappropriately or said anything that [she] felt [she] could report to [her] boss".
 On March 19, Alyssa McGrath, who was still working for Cuomo's office at the time, accused Cuomo of sexually harassing her by ogling her and making inappropriate comments.
 McGrath did not accuse Cuomo of inappropriate sexual contact.
-On March 29, Sherry Vill, a New York constituent whose flood-damaged house Cuomo had visited in May 2017, alleged that Cuomo had inappropriately kissed her twice during that visit.
+On March 29, Sherry Vill, a New York constituent whose flood-damaged house Cuomo had visited in May 2017, alleged that Cuomo had inappropriately kissed her twice on her cheek during that visit.